ViewComponent/view_component/docs/api.md

 ### #before_render → [void]

 Called before rendering the component.
+Override to perform operations that depend on having access to the view context, such as helpers.

 ### #before_render_check → [void] (Deprecated)